GDSC-DJU/24SolChl_RESQ/README.md

   * **The runApp code only exists in the /lib/main.dart file.
 Therefore, the app is built from the main.dart file.**
   * After the app is launched, it analyzes and outputs the type of accident based on the acquired location and weather data.
     * There may be a slight delay in providing this information.
+  * Currently, **it only supports Android devices,** but plans to make ios devices available in the future.

 ## 9. R&R
 - **김민혁** (MinHyeok Kim)